justeattakeaway/pie/apps/pie-docs/src/patterns/overlay-patterns/overview/overview.md

 By overlaying content, designers can optimise screen space and enhance user experience by reducing the need for users to navigate away from the current context.

 {% contentPageImage {
-  src:"../../../assets/img/patterns/haptic-feedback/overview-desktop.svg",
-  mobileSrc: "../../../assets/img/patterns/haptic-feedback/overview-mobile.svg",
+  src:"../../../assets/img/patterns/overlay-patterns/overview.svg",
-  alt: "Illustration of a mobile device surrounded by shapes that indicate vibration."
+  alt: "Illustration of a mobile device and a laptop using different types of overlays."
 } %}

 ---